toptal/haste-server/about.md

 been conveniently copied to your clipboard.

 That's all there is to that, and you can install it with `gem install haste` right now.

+## Duration

+Pastes will stay for 30 days from their last view.

+## Privacy

+While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
+Post things at your own risk.
+Not responsible for any loss of data or removed pastes.

 ## Author